MaximSt11/GrTr/README.md

 ---

 ## Overview
-**GrTr** is a modular algorithmic trading framework written in Python.
-It provides tools for **data fetching, indicators, backtesting, parameter optimization (Optuna), Time Series Split validation, and live trading (Bybit)**.
+**GrTr** is a complete ecosystem for developing, backtesting, and deploying algorithmic trading strategies in Python.
+It provides a modular framework for data handling, performance-accelerated backtesting, advanced optimization (Optuna), and robust live trading on the Bybit exchange.

 ⚠️ **Important**: This project can execute live trades.
 Use **testnet first** and review all code before using with real funds.

 ---

 ## Features
-- Backtesting via `main.py`
-- Live trading via `run_live.py` (Bybit)
-- Two-stage validation:
-  1. **Optuna optimization** on parameter grid
-  2. **Time Series Split (TSS)** for stability check of best parameters
-- Adjustable number of folds and train/test split lengths in TSS
-- Target function in `optimizer.py` can be customized
-- Multi-strategy setup with flexible configs
-- Logging, reporting, watchdog, visualization modules
-- Production configs for long/short strategies
+- **High-Performance Backtesting:** The core backtesting engine is JIT-compiled with `numba` for a massive performance boost, enabling rapid and extensive optimization runs.
+- **Advanced Optuna Optimization:** Features a sophisticated objective function with multi-stage hierarchical filtering to efficiently find robust strategies.
+- **Independent Watchdog Monitor:** A separate `watchdog.py` process monitors the trader's health, parses logs for key events (entries, exits, errors), and sends detailed real-time alerts to Telegram.
+- **Multi-Strategy Architecture:** The `config.py` file acts as a strategy library, allowing you to define and switch between entirely different trading models (e.g., trend-following, scalping) by changing a single key.
+- **Detailed Trade Logging:** Automatically saves a full CSV log of all trades from the best-performing Optuna trial for in-depth analysis.
+- **Two-Stage Validation:** Employs a robust pipeline where strategies are first discovered by Optuna and then validated for stability using Time Series Split cross-validation.
+- **Live Trading Module:** A feature-rich live trader for Bybit designed for reliability and parity with the backtester.

 ---

-## Design Philosophy
+## Core Concepts

-Backtest & Live Parity: A core principle of this project is to ensure that the live trading module (`trader.py`) behaves identically to the backtesting engine (`backtester.py`).
+**Design Philosophy: Backtest & Live Parity**

+A core principle of this project is to ensure that the live trading module (`trader.py`) behaves identically to the backtesting engine (`backtester.py`).
 Both modules share the same core logic for signal generation, risk calculation, and trade management.
 This minimizes discrepancies and ensures that the live performance is a true reflection of the tested strategy.

+**Default Strategy: Simple Entry, Sophisticated Management**

+The baseline strategy uses a dual-EMA trend-following model for entries and RSI-based signals for exits.
+The true edge lies in its advanced trade management logic after a position is opened.
+This logic is fully customizable in the `generate_signals` function to fit your own trading philosophy.

 ---